kbarszczak/Frame_booster/README.md

 ## How to use?

-1. **Frame boosting** may be performed by launching the 'src/frame_generator.py' script with the following switches:
+1. **Frame boosting** may be performed by launching the 'src/frame_generator.py' script with the following switches (supports models in version 1-3):
 - -s the filename of the source video (absolute or relative)
 - -m the path to the trained model saved in a .h5 format
 - -t the path to a dictionary where the results files will be created